akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/2-service-to-service.md

 ## Consume events

-The consumer is defined in a separate service, the shopping analytics service.
-It is a separate project with its own lifecycle, it is started, stopped, deployed separately, and has its own separate database from the shopping cart service.
-It may run in the same data center or cloud region as the shopping cart, but it could also run in a completely different location.
+The consumer is defined in a separate @java[maven]@scala[sbt] project in the shopping analytics service.

+The analytics service runs in a separate Akka cluster which is deployed and scaled separately from the shopping cart service.
+When running it will have its own separate database from the shopping cart service.
+It may run in the same region as the shopping cart, but it could also run in a completely different location.
-FIXME a bit messy this section

 On the consumer side the `Projection` is a @extref[SourceProvider for eventsBySlices](akka-projection:eventsourced.html#sourceprovider-for-eventsbyslices) that is using `eventsBySlices` from the GrpcReadJournal.
 We use @extref[ShardedDaemonProcess](akka:typed/cluster-sharded-daemon-process.html) to distribute the instances of the Projection across the cluster.